Become a tester and earn $10 per test

-For some people, that's naturally easy to do; others may need some practice.
-Watch the video on this page to get the feeling of what kind of feedback we need.
+For some people, testing is naturally easy to do; others may need some practice.
+Watch the video on this page to get a feeling for what kind of feedback we need.

 How do I get paid, and how much?

 For each test you conduct after the initial qualification test, you get paid $10.
 You receive payment after approval, about one week after the test, via PayPal or Amazon Gift Cards (recommended).
-You can set the preferred way of payment in your profile.
+You can set your preferred form of payment in your profile.
 If you don't have a PayPal account, you can open one at www.paypal.com.

-What are reasons of not getting paid for my test?
+What are reasons for not getting paid for my test?

-We want to provide to our clients a service of high quality, so we will have to deny payment and redo the test with another tester in the following cases:
+We want to provide our clients with a service of high quality, so we will have to deny payment and redo the test with another tester in the following cases:

 - You have not tried to complete all the tasks.
 Make sure that you try to perform all the required tasks.

 - You have not provided comments on the microphone while taking the test.
-Speak out your thoughts as you do the test.
+Speak your thoughts aloud as you do the test.

 - Audio is not clear.
-Test your microphone before taking each test and make sure that you speak calmly and clear close to it.
+Test your microphone before taking each test and make sure that you speak calmly and clearly near the microphone.

 - There is noise in the background.
-Find a quiet place and keep dogs, kids family in another room while taking the test.
+Find a quiet place and keep dogs and kids in another room while taking the test.

-- In case you have multiple monitors, you recorded the wrong one.
-Make sure that the Userfeel app will record the one with the browser in it.
+- You have multiple monitors and you recorded the wrong one.
+Make sure that the Userfeel app will record the monitor with the browser in it.
 Check the preview that we provide in the app.

-- In case of mobile testing, you have wrong setup of the external camera.
-Make sure that the camera is at the right angle, focused and with the right light exposure.
+- You have set up the external camera for a mobile test incorrectly.
+Make sure that the camera is at the right angle, focused and with good light exposure.

-- In case of mobile testing, you receive a call during the test.
-Put the phone in do not disturb mode before starting the test, so that you don't receive any calls during the test.
+- You receive a call during a mobile test.
+Put the phone in do not disturb mode before starting a test, so that you don't receive any calls while you are recording.

-When signing up as a tester, you are asked about your basic demographic data, like age, native language, web experience.
-This is done because our clients want to test with different testers profiles based on their needs.
-None of your personal data (name, last name, email) are revealed to third parties, ever!
+When signing up as a tester, you are asked about your basic demographic data, like age, native language, and level of web experience.
+This is done because our clients want to test with different tester profiles based on their needs.
+None of your personal data (name, last name, or email) are ever revealed to third parties.

 How much can I earn per month as a tester?

 The amount of money you can earn depends on your rating as a tester.
-You get rated by the UserFeel team for the first qualification test and then you get rated by our customers for each paid test you take.
+You get rated by the Userfeel team for the first qualification test, then you get rated by our customers for each paid test you take.
 The better your rating, the more tests will be assigned to you.
-Based on that and on the amount of orders we get that ask for your demographic profile you get tests assigned to you.
+The amount of tests you receive will also depend on the amount of orders we get that ask for your demographic profile.

 How do I become a tester?